fobordo/Pewlett-Hackard-Analysis/README.md

     * Manager: 2
 * 90,398 out of 300,024 total employees will be retiring.
 That's roughly 30% of the company's total employees, meaning 30% of positions will need to be filled once those employees retire.

+### Employees Eligible for the Mentorship Program
+SQL queries were written and executed to determine which current employees would be eligible for the mentorship program, which would be displayed in the `mentorship_eligibility` table.
+The `mentorship_eligibility` table contained a database of current employees born between January 1, 1965 and December 31, 1965 and are eligible to participate in a mentorship program.

+![mentorship_eligibility_pgadmin](/README_Images/mentorship_eligibility_pgadmin.png)

-The SQL queries that yielded the `mentorship_eligibility` table led to the following two major findings:
+The `mentorship_eligibility` table led to the following two major findings:
 *
 *

-![mentorship_eligibility_pgadmin](/README_Images/mentorship_eligibility_pgadmin.png)

 ## Summary
 Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."